 You can’t beat the craic in Queen’s accommodation, says postgraduate student Maisha Hossain.

 It has been two whole months since I have lived out of Willow Walk and not a single day goes by that I don’t bawl into my pillow thinking of it.
-I always suggest Elms village to meet up with my friends even now and find excuses like checking for my letters or buying a cherry flavoured Coke from the Mace only so I can visit it on a regular basis.
+I always suggest Elms BT9 to meet up with my friends even now and find excuses like checking for my letters so I can visit it on a regular basis.
 While my new private accommodation that I share with a relative has its own perks, it never felt as homely as Elms, and here is why I am already homesick living just a few miles away from it!

 I loved everything about my apartment in Block M, Willow Walk, period.
 The fully-furnished place came with a dinner table for three, two couches, one TV and a whole lot of space in the cupboards and the fridge.
 All three of us housemates were into kitchenware and cooking and we all managed to store all of our plates, mugs and endless packets of tea and spices pretty easily!
 Our rooms were equally spacious with a large cupboard, a double bed, one table and chair, two side tables, and lots of drawers.
 I really notice the difference now that I have moved to private accommodation and struggle to find space for everything.

-I have lost count of just how many times I missed an item from my shopping list and ran down to buy it from the Mace inside the premises or the Spar right next to Elms BT9.
-It’s so convenient to have two shops at such close proximity.
-The Mace in Treehouse has everything from emergency raincoats and umbrellas, earphones, raw and cooked food, Coke and Fanta, chocolates, jelly beans and every student’s go-to meal: Pot noodles, Cup a Soups and Instant Pastas!
-You can also get your new coffee mug, an essential pair of scissors and all the stationery you need for class.
-If you can’t find what you are looking for even after asking the friendly, chatty lady at the counter, feel free to run over to the 24-hour Spar on the Malone Road that always has the most amazing deals.
+I have lost count of just how many times I missed an item from my shopping list and ran down to buy it from the Spar right next to Elms BT9.
+It’s so convenient to have a shop at such close proximity.
+The 24-hour Spar on the Malone Road always has the most amazing deals.
 That means you can go there at 4am and buy a carton of milk and come back like it’s the most normal thing to be nocturnal!

 The Treehouse is where everything starts and ends and makes everything in between happen.
 While the ground floor provides you with the important rooms, the rest of the building will take care of your social life, games and entertainment!
 Walk down the stairs if you need to get your laundry done, sit for a quiet discussion in the wee living room, or if you need to study, read or get something printed and/photocopied.
 If you need anything else, for instance. borrowing the hoover, just ask one of the Residential Assistants.
 Once you are ready to have fun and make friends, go upstairs.
 There is a free tea and coffee bar (yes, everyday!), pool tables, a number of board games such as Risk and Monopoly, and a whole lot of posters telling you what else is going on.
 I remember partaking in quizzes with my friends, being surprised by a group of ‘leprechauns’ in green on Saint Patrick’s Day, and loudly singing random hit songs with the entire clan present in the room for no good reason!
 If you are staying at Elms, take your time to enjoy every bit of memorable events that only happen inside Treehouse.